nejckorasa/auditor-spring/README.md

 Spring boot application used to audit (trace) user requests.

-- Listener for JMS queue reads data and stores it to database/file - this option is configurable via spring profiles (**db-audit**, **file-audit**)
+- Listener for JMS queue reads data and stores it to database/file - this option is configurable via spring profiles (`db-audit`, `file-audit`)
-- Batch saving to permanent storage location
+- Direct saving to permanent storage location

 ## REST API